PerimeterX/perimeterx-asp-net/README.md

 A custom verification handler can be called by the PxModule instead of the default behavior, to allow a user to customize the behavior based on the risk score returned by PerimeterX.

-The custom handler class should implement the `ICustomVerificationHandler` interface, and its name should be added to the configuration section:
+The custom handler class should implement the `IVerificationHandler` interface, and its name should be added to the configuration section:

 ```xml
 ...